openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The End-User installs a new Wallet and opens it.
 The Wallet offers the End-User a selection of Credentials that the End-User may obtain from a Credential Issuer, e.g. a national identity Credential, a mobile driving license, or a public transport ticket.
 The corresponding Credential Issuers (and their URLs) are pre-configured by the Wallet or follow some discovery processes that are out of scope for this specification.
 By clicking on one of these options corresponding to the Credentials available for issuance, the issuance process starts using a flow supported by the Credential Issuer (Pre-Authorized Code flow or Authorization Code flow).

 Wallet Providers may also provide a market place where Issuers can register to be found for Wallet-initiated flows.

+# Acknowledgements {#Acknowledgements}

+We would like to thank Richard Barnes, Paul Bastian, Vittorio Bertocci, Christian Bormann, John Bradley, Brian Campbell, Gabe Cohen, David Chadwick, Andrii Deinega, Giuseppe De Marco, Mark Dobrinic, Daniel Fett, Pedro Felix, George Fletcher, Christian Fries, Timo Glasta, Mark Haine, Fabian Hauck, Roland Hedberg, Joseph Heenan, Alen Horvat, Andrew Hughes, Jacob Ideskog, Lukasz Jaromin, Edmund Jay, Michael B. Jones, Tom Jones, Judith Kahrer, Takahiko Kawasaki, Niels Klomp, Ronald Koenig, Micha Kraus, Markus Kreusch, Philipp Lehwalder, Adam Lemmon, Dave Longley, David Luna, Daniel McGrogan, Jeremie Miller, Kenichi Nakamura, Rolson Quadras, Nat Sakimura, Sudesh Shetty, Oliver Terbu, Dimitri James Tsiflitzis, Mike Varley, Arjen van Veen, Jan Vereecken, David Waite, Jacob Ward for their valuable feedback and contributions to this specification.

+# Notices

+Copyright (c) 2024 The OpenID Foundation.

+The OpenID Foundation (OIDF) grants to any Contributor, developer, implementer, or other interested party a non-exclusive, royalty free, worldwide copyright license to reproduce, prepare derivative works from, distribute, perform and display, this Implementers Draft or Final Specification solely for the purposes of (i) developing specifications, and (ii) implementing Implementers Drafts and Final Specifications based on such documents, provided that attribution be made to the OIDF as the source of the material, but that such attribution does not indicate an endorsement by the OIDF.

+The technology described in this specification was made available from contributions from various sources, including members of the OpenID Foundation and others.
+Although the OpenID Foundation has taken steps to help ensure that the technology is available for distribution, it takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this specification or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any independent effort to identify any such rights.
+The OpenID Foundation and the contributors to this specification make no (and hereby expressly disclaim any) warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to this specification, and the entire risk as to implementing this specification is assumed by the implementer.
+The OpenID Intellectual Property Rights policy requires contributors to offer a patent promise not to assert certain patent claims against other contributors and against implementers.
+The OpenID Foundation invites any interested party to bring to its attention any copyrights, patents, patent applications, or other proprietary rights that MAY cover technology that MAY be required to practice this specification.

 # Document History